Jetsvk/Rename-Batch/README.md

 This batch script automatically renames all video files by removing unwanted patterns from their filenames.
 Here’s a quick overview of what happens:

 1. **File Selection**
-   The script targets video files in the current folder—specifically those starting with `[Koenime]` and ending in `.mkv`.
+   The script targets video files in the current folder—specifically those starting with `[Koenime]`

 2. **Filename Cleanup**
    It removes specific parts of the filename, such as `[Koenime] GTM - ` and `(480p)`, to make them cleaner and more readable.